JohanVer/SMSnet/README.md

 ### Build caffe
 This repo comes with a modified version of caffe
+1. Clone repo
-1. Go into extern/modcaffe
+2. Go into extern/modcaffe
-2. Create a build folder "mkdir build && cd build"
+3. Create a build folder "mkdir build && cd build"
-3. Compile: "cmake .." then "make -j8"
+4. Compile: "cmake .." then "make -j8"

 ### SMSnet evaluator
-1. Clone repo : "git clone https://github.com/JohanVer/SMSnet.git"
-2. Go to folder and create build dir: "cd SMSnet && mkdir build && mkdir datasets && mkdir models"
+1. Go to repo and create build dir: "mkdir build && mkdir datasets && mkdir models"
-3. Download KITTI dataset from the provided link and extract it into "datasets"
+2. Download KITTI dataset from the provided link and extract it into "datasets"
-4. Download Models and extract them into "models"
+3. Download Models and extract them into "models"
 4. Go to build folder: "cd build"
 5. Compile: "cmake .." then "make"
 6. run program : "./caffe_test_ex" .
 The network and the KITTI database should load.
 The network predictions and the GT is visualized.
 To get the next prediction just press Enter.